Sammuel09/star-wars/README.md

 # starwars-app
-This starwars-app is mini project for the Sterling Product Organization assessment.
+This starwars-app is a mini project.
 This app consumes the Star Wars API and displays the information the user.
 The views are hosted at `https://mini-starwars-app.netlify.com/`

 This project was carried out using Vue and Vuex for state management.
 Thsi project requires a minimum of Node v8 to run.